-Toothbrush / Paste / Floss: Not much to say to this.
+Toothbrush / Paste / Floss: Not much to say about this.
 If you bring an electric toothbrush, make sure you can get the brush heads everywhere.

 Shampoo / Conditioner / Soap / Deodorant: You can get that stuff everywhere in the world.
-You’ll be fine just bringing small bottles of it and buy new stuff once you stay somewhere for a while.
+You’ll be fine just bringing small bottles of it and buying new stuff once you stay somewhere for a while.
 Even better: bring bar soap and bar shampoo.
-It’s allowed in your carry on luggage, lasts longer and won’t leak.
+It’s allowed in your carry-on luggage, lasts longer, and won’t leak.